HSKPeter/inventory-tracking-application/README.md

     * [x] Delete Them
     * [x] View a list of them

-* Enables user to export product data to a CSV
+* Enables user to export product data to CSV format

 ## Get Started